higumalu/pydicomRT/README.md

 ## License

-Please refer to the `LICENSE` file.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---